stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 02 (P1L2) - Life Cycle Models.md

 ### Software Phases Quiz

-_What are the traditional software phases?_
+_What are the traditional software phases_?

 1. Requirements engineering
 2. Design